 Image credit: Wikipedia

 The “R” shared the Buzzard’s bore, stroke and capacity, and used a similar 60-degree V-12 layout.
-A new single-stage, double-sided supercharger impeller was specifically designed along with revised cylinders and strengthened connecting rods.
-The wet-liner cylinder blocks, crankcase and propeller reduction gear castings were produced from “R.R 50” aluminium alloy.
+A new single-stage, double-sided supercharger impeller was specifically designed along with revised cylinders and reinforced connecting rods.
 The engine broke and set new world records in all three mediums.
 The legendary British motorist Malcolm Campbell was among the few racers who hold the world speed records over water and road, which he achieved multiple times in his carrier with the help “R” engine.

 14. The Spirit of Ecstasy alone worth $40 million